 At Sweet Judy Blues, our goal is to produce food of the highest quality using sustainable, holistic methods.
 A holistic farmer looks not only at immediate results, but also at the big picture: the sustainability of the program in economic, social, and environmental contexts.
-That may sound complicated, but it's really not.
-Essentially, we see the principles of holistic farming exemplified in the classic family farm.
+We see the principles of holistic farming exemplified in the classic family farm.

-Holistic farming is better for the land, and it's also better for the animals that graze on it.
-Just like us, cattle need a variety of nutrients and minerals to be healthy.
-Fortunately, they're all supplied by nature.
-All we have to do is make sure nature is able to do its job.
+Holistic farming is better for the land and the animals that graze on it.
+Cattle need a variety of nutrients and minerals to be healthy, and they're all supplied by nature.
 We monitor the forage on our land to ensure that a bounty of life-giving plants are available for our cattle.
 Diverse growth is a sign that plant species with varied benefits are available.
-We practice management-intensive grazing, which means that our cattle rotate to a new area of land daily so they eat the most nutrient-rich forage available.
-We never feed our animals grains, antibiotics, or anything synthetic, and we don't use pesticides or herbicides of any kind.
+We practice management-intensive grazing, which means that our cattle rotate to new areas of land frequently so they’re eating the most nutrient-rich forage available.
+We never feed our cows grain, antibiotics, or anything synthetic, and we don't use pesticides or herbicides of any kind.